anhhuy007/MailBox/README.md

 	java-jar test-mail-server-1.0.jar -s 2225 -p 3335 -m./
 	```
  3. Run the mail.py file in the project to start
+ 4. App automatically login with default mail, you can change the mail by click in the avatar at top right corner

 <p align="right">(<a href="#readme-top">back to top</a>)</p>